 Consider postsecondary education.
 Community colleges, vocational institutions and private floral schools offer classes in floral design, as well as certificate and diploma programs.
 Some colleges offer associate's and bachelor's degree programs in floral design and floriculture, sometimes offered through the agricultural department.
 Courses such as retail floristry, wedding design, green industry business management, marketing principles and floral design applications may be especially helpful to you if you plan to work as a self-employed florist.

-Step Two: Gain Experience
+Step 2: Gain Experience and Consider Certification

 The BLS reported that opportunities for career advancement within the retail floral industry are often limited.
 With a combination of on-the-job training, mastering basic floral design skills and some formal education, one may become a supervisor or chief floral designer.